Bar Convent: Exterior

-The main building of the Convent is three storeys tall, with an attic, facing directly onto Blossom Street.
-The front façade has seven bays, the central three of which stand slightly forward from the others.
+The main building of the convent has three storeys, with an attic, facing directly onto Blossom Street.
+The front façade has seven bays, the central three of which project slightly forward from the others.
 There are 12-pane sash windows on the ground floor.
 The one which is directly above the doorcase is set in a shouldered surround with a balustrade below the window and a moulded cornice above it.

-At the rear of the building, there is a 3-storey 3-bay pent-roofed extension which houses a square clock tower.
+At the rear of the building, there is a three-storey, three-bay pent-roofed extension which houses a square clock tower.
 The tower itself is crowned with an ogee roofed open cupola and timber columns.
-The schoolroom block of the main building is 2 storeys tall and has a 3 bay front.
-The windows are once again 12 pane sashes with differences in size and moulding between the first and second floors.
+The schoolroom block of the main building has two storeys and a three-bay front.
+The windows are once again 12-pane sashes with differences in size and moulding between the first and second floors.
 All the windows have flat arches of rubbed brick.

 Interior

 The Entrance Hall to the main building was initially built as an open courtyard but has since been enclosed and Victorian tiles added.
 The court has a decorative tiled floor and a glass roof supported by iron trusses which are, in turn, supported by iron columns.
 The court also houses a clock, designed by Henry Hindley.
 It was connected in around 1970 to the pediment clock on the building's frontage, on Blossom Street.
-The Great Parlour, which features paintings of some of the notable early sisters of the Convent, is located to the right of the ground floor and has a marble fireplace with round headed alcoves to each side.
+The Great Parlour, which features paintings of some of the notable early sisters of the convent, is located to the right of the ground floor and has a marble fireplace with round headed alcoves to each side.

 Chapel

-The Chapel block is two storeys tall and has two attics.
-It has a 5-bay front end that is masked by extensions housing the Lady Chapel and a staircase.
-The ground floor has two windows containing 4 round-headed Gothic lights, while the first floor has three windows with central pivoted lights.
+The chapel block has two storeys and two attics.
+It has a five-bay front end that is masked by extensions housing the Lady Chapel and a staircase.
+The ground floor has two windows containing four round-headed Gothic lights, while the first floor has three windows with central pivoted lights.

-The Chapel's interior houses a stone staircase with square iron balusters that leads up to the Chapel on the first floor.
-The Chapel itself contains a domed sanctuary, a nave with three bays and a north and south transept.
+The chapel's interior houses a stone staircase with square iron balusters that leads up to the chapel on the first floor.
+The chapel itself contains a domed sanctuary, a nave with three bays and a north and south transept.
 The sanctuary is a domed rotunda with eight detached and fluted columns and a frieze depicting features such as vine leaves, urns and posies.
-The Dome itself has eight bays, each of which features garlands of various fruits and foliage and is topped by a painted glass lantern.
+The dome itself has eight bays, each of which features garlands of various fruits and foliage and is topped by a painted glass lantern.

-The South transept leads into the Lady Chapel which is lit by a small dome and cupola.
-Beneath the North transept is a square space which may once have served as a Priest hole.
+The south transept leads into the Lady Chapel which is lit by a small dome and cupola.
+Beneath the north transept is a square space which may once have served as a priest hole.
 The altar dates from 1969 but uses scrolled legs featuring winged cherub heads from the 18th-century original.
 Behind the altar is a 20th-century reredos which is topped by 18th-century carved figures of Saint Jerome, Saint Ambrose, Saint Augustine and Saint Gregory which support a Spanish Ivory crucifix.